thawn/abstracts-explorer/README.md

 - improve the rag
   - add query rewriting
   - only do retrieval for follow up question if the rewritten query is above a semantic distance threshold
-- the details view doubles the content of the beginning of the abstract.
 - render latex formulae